Quick overview

 Banks usually do not accept certificates older than 30 days and they also pay attention to whether the employment relationship is still ongoing.
 In case of probation or termination, the application may be automatically rejected.

-Income confirmation for the Ministry of Labour and Social Affairs, the Social Security Office and other institutions
+Income confirmation for the Ministry of Labour and Social Affairs, the Office of the Public Prosecutor and other institutions

 The authorities (especially the MLSA and the Labour Office) require proof of monthly income to determine eligibility for benefits (e.g. benefits, housing benefit).
 Each benefit has slightly different rules and requires a different time period.